Shock as beloved puppy with legs tied thrown to death from Prius; reward offered to catch killer

 Monica Andersen and her fiancé, Erik Gow, according to Fox 40, found Rex.

-“All we saw was this white thing come flying out of a blue [Toyota] Prius,” Anderson told Fox 40.
+“All we saw was this white thing come flying out of a blue [Toyota] Prius,” Anderson told the news station.

 Andersen said Rex’s two back legs were tied with plastic.
 She got out to save him, but another car hit Rex before she got to him.